 Financial Aid Package–The total financial aid a student receives.
 Federal, state and institutional aid—such as grants, scholarships, loans, and work-study—are combined in a “package” to help meet the student’s need.

-First-Time Borrower–Any student who is borrowing through the Stafford or Perkins loan programs for the first time.
-An entrance loan counseling session is required, and should be completed online at http://studentloans.gov.
+First-Time Borrower–Any student who is borrowing through the Federal Direct Loan program for the first time.
+An entrance loan counseling session is required, and should be completed online at www.studentaid.gov.

 Forbearance–An authorized period of time during which the lender agrees to temporarily postpone a borrower’s principal repayment obligation due to some hardship experienced by the borrower, such as unemployment.
 Interest continues to accrue and usually must be paid during the forbearance period.
 Forbearance may be granted at the lender’s discretion when a borrower is willing to repay a loan, but is unable to do so in a timely manner.